 Barbara attended Morley College of Art in the late 70s where she studied Life drawing under Maggie Hambling and John Bellany.
-In the late 80s Barbara attended Richmond College to study Sculpture under Avril Vellacott, but the most influential of her mentors is Mary Orrom, an inspired and inspiring sculptor, based in Great Missenden, Bucks.
+In the late 80s Barbara attended Richmond College to study Sculpture under Avril Vellacott, but the most influential of her mentors was Mary Orrom, an inspired and inspiring sculptor.